 Behavior-based logic, as the name suggests, relies on the customer’s historical or expected behaviors.
 This logic looks for deviations from accepted peer norms or from the customer’s historical patterns.
 When used in conjunction with rules-based, financial institutions can identify potential suspicious activity and the number of false positives that come with rules.
 There are drawbacks to behavior logic when used exclusively.
 Behavior-based logic looks for fluctuations of activity.
 Therefore, if the customer’s activity has been fraudulent from day one, this logic will likely not catch these activities, as they are perceived as “normal” behaviors.

-Both rules- and behavior-based analytics have their benefits and shortcomings, and while they are not perfect solutions when used exclusively, a multidimensional analytical approach can help BSA officers identify activity that is legitimately suspicious.
+Both rules- and behavior-based transaction monitoring have their benefits and shortcomings, and while they are not perfect solutions when used exclusively, a multidimensional analytical approach can help BSA officers identify activity that is legitimately suspicious.

 Both rules- and behavior-based analytics are important in identifying suspicious activity based on the parameters an institution sets, but false positives can burden BSA officers as they sift through insignificant alerts.
 To zero in on truly suspicious activity, typologies can be used to more accurately assess behavior fluctuations and screen customer behavior against known patterns of illicit activity.
 In addition to the parameters using rules- and behavior-based analytics, typologies help to provide the context and perspective for the activity.
 This allows financial institutions to customize specific pattern thresholds for various segments, including demographics and geography.